 Jolene A. Lampton is licensed by the Missouri State Board of Public Accountancy and the Texas State Board of Public Accountancy.
 Dr. Lampton works as a professor of accounting for Park University at the Austin, Texas, campus.
-She instructs accounting subjects, both face-to-face and online.
+She instructs accounting subjects, both face-toface and online.
 Lampton has 20 years of professional work experience in the accounting world both in Missouri and Texas.
-Lampton consults and continues to work in accounting on a part-time basis to stay current in the profession.
+Lampton consults, conducts research, and continues her work in accounting to stay current in the profession.
+Dr. Lampton has prepared a CPA-Exam preparatory course in ethics approved for the Texas CPA exam (offered by Park University).

-This course fulfills a 2-hour annual CPE requirement for CPA's.
+This course fulfills a 4-hour annual CPE requirement for CPA's or accountants.